aetperf/aetperf.github.io/_posts/2024-03-01-Calculating_walking_isochrones_with_Python.md

 </p>

 The plot reveals a small discrepancy between the area that can be reached within 15 minutes from the hilltop and the area that can be reached within 15 minutes to the hilltop.
-This is due to the presence of the hill, which affects the walking speed and results in different isochrone shapes.

 As someone who lives near this POI, I can confirm that the difference between the "from" and "to" 15-minutes isochrones is quite significant.
 I guess that I tend to walk faster downhill and slower uphill than what is predicted by Tobler's hiking function.

 {% if page.comments %}